Yan Huiqing: Biography

-A native of Shanghai and a graduate of the University of Virginia (where he studied political science, received prizes and medals for debate, and was elected to Phi Beta Kappa), he taught English at St. John's University, Shanghai for a short time after coming back from the United States, where he became a Freemason, and then went to Beijing to start his political career.
+Born to clergyman in Shanghai, Yan Huiqing, along with his brother Yen Te Ching moved to Virginia to attend the Episcopal High School in Alexandria, Virginia.
+After graduating from the University of Virginia (where he studied political science, received prizes and medals for debate, and was elected to Phi Beta Kappa), he taught English at St. John's University, Shanghai for a short time after coming back from the United States, where he became a Freemason, and then went to Beijing to start his political career.
 In 1906, he became an editor at the Commercial Press, received a D.Litt. from the Peiyang University (now Tianjin University) and the title of jinshi in the imperial civil service, and was appointed to the Imperial Ministry of Education.

 He served as Foreign Minister, premier (and acting premier) five times and as acting president during his last premiership in 1926.
 Wu Peifu handpicked him for the acting presidency to pave the way for Cao Kun's restoration, and he set up a cabinet in anticipation, but he was unable to take office due to Zhang Zuolin's objection.
 When Yan finally took his post, he immediately resigned and appointed navy minister Du Xigui as his successor.

 A veteran diplomat, he was China's first ambassador to the Soviet Union, and a delegate to the Washington Naval Conference and the League of Nations; he also served as a diplomat to Germany, Sweden, Denmark, and, finally, the United States, where he denounced the Japanese invasion of Manchuria.
 During World War II, he translated and compiled Stories of Old China in Hong Kong while under Japanese house-arrest in 1942.
 In early 1949 he visited Moscow and met with Joseph Stalin, in hopes of negotiating a solution in the Chinese Civil War.

 After the founding of the People's Republic of China in 1949, he congratulated Mao Zedong on his victory, became a member of the National Committee of the Chinese People's Political Consultative Conference and he was also appointed Vice Chairman of the East China Military and Political Committee.

 On May 24, 1950, Yan Huiqing died of heart disease in Shanghai at the age of 73.
 Mao Zedong and Zhou Enlai both sent condolences.
 He was survived by his wife and six children.

+In 2016, the University of Virginia paid tribute to Yen by creating the W.W.
+Yen China Fund.
+W.W.
+Yen was the first student from China to earn a degree from the University of Virginia.
+The former Lewis House is now Yen House, in honor of Yen.